Fujifilm X100 vs Sony A6400

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100 and the Sony A6400.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is notably smaller (15 percent) than the Fujifilm X100.
-In this context, it is worth noting that neither the X100 nor the A6400 are weather-sealed.
+It is noteworthy in this context that the A6400 is splash and dust-proof, while the X100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100 has a lens built in, whereas the A6400 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6400 and their specifications in the Sony E-Mount Lens Catalog.